 Cascade Pellet Hops

-Cascade Hops' aroma and flavor is best summed up, as simply, American Pale Ale.
+Cascade Hops' aroma and flavour is best summed up, as simply, American Pale Ale.
 There is also New Zealand as well as Argentinean Cascade.
 This particular variety took life in 1972 and has certainly won some hearts in the brewing industry.
-Bread by the U.S.D.A in Oregon, Cascade Hops can be found overwhelmingly in a number of commercial U.S. beers.
+Bred by the U.S.D.A in Oregon, Cascade Hops can be found overwhelmingly in a number of commercial U.S. beers.

 Cascade is fairly resistance to disease and fungus, but its inability to store well, makes it lose some hops points.
 Its parents include Fuggle and Serebrianker, which is a Russian Variety.
 Cascade is one of the most accessible and ritual hops (in the U.S.), and rhizomes are readily available as well.